developerworks/rust-config-tree/manual/en/ide-completions.md

 completion is available only in files that bind the matching section schema.
 Unmarked nested sections remain in the root schema.

+Fields marked with `x-env-only` are omitted from generated schemas, so IDEs do not suggest secrets or other values that must come only from environment variables.

-IDE schemas still validate present fields, including type, enum, and unknown property checks supported by the generated schema.
-Use `config-validate` for required fields and final merged config validation.
+IDE schemas are for completion and basic editor checks, such as type, enum, and unknown property checks supported by the generated schema.
+They do not decide whether a concrete field value is legal for the application.
+Implement field value validation in code with `#[config(validate = Self::validate)]`, then run it through `load_config` or `config-validate`.
+Required fields and final merged config validation also use those runtime paths.

 ## TOML